How to please a child with picky eating

 - Give her time to chew, swallow, and even play a bit with new food.
 Playing with food is part of learning about it, which helps her feed herself.
-Rushing her takes fun out of eating and adds stress.
+Rushing her takes the fun out of eating and adds stress.

 - Embrace the mess!
 It will make the feeding experience more pleasant for you and your baby.
-Let her explore even if it does get messy—toddlers often need to look at, touch, smell, and taste a food before eating it.
+Let her explore even if it does get messy—Toddlers often need to look at, touch, smell, and taste a food before eating it.

-- Include a food she’s used to in her meal, and then let her choose if he wants to try the other foods on her tray.
+- Include a food she’s used to in her meal, and then let her choose if she wants to try the other foods on her tray.
 Don’t prepare a separate meal—it could encourage her to continue this type of behavior at mealtime.

-- Pay attention to your child’s hunger and fullness cues—never force your child to eat.
+- Pay attention to your Toddler's hunger and fullness cues—never force your child to eat.
 Your role is to decide what foods to offer and when to offer them, but let your child decide whether to eat and how much to eat.